aaaronhsu/blog/_posts/2022-12-22-min-maxing-life.md

 2. **Some people may be naturally better/more inclined to develop a specific stat than others** : The environment that you are born into heavily dictates what stats you value.
 For instance, if you're born into an economically disadvantaged family, you may be more inclined to spec into intelligence because pursuing higher-level education generally correlates to higher income.
 However, if you're born into a wealthy family, you may be able to allocate more time into specing into charisma because connections and influence over others is a versatile skill that can be applied to many different situations.
 3. **Progress towards the development of a stat is not guaranteed** : When you start an activity in a game, tools like experience bars make it apparent as to how much progress you've made towards a set goal.
 In real life, however, you could spend countless hours working on an issue that never gets resolved or sink years into a fruitless career that never takes off.
 Factors outside of your control often make it difficult to determine the payoff of an action.
-You just have to have trust in your actions and hope that whatever you believe to be most worth your time is actually what you expect.
+You just have to have trust in your actions and hope that the results are actually what you expect.
 4. **Decision calculations are skewed by hedonistic desires** : Games are crafted to ensure that developing skills is fun.
 However, this is often false in real life.
-Usually, the most desirable traits are the ones that are the most difficult to develop (due to supply and demand).
-Subsequently, we may be more inclined to spec into the less desirable, easier-to-develop-stats.
+Usually, the most desirable traits are the ones that are the most difficult to develop.
+Subsequently, we may be more inclined to spec into less desirable and easier-to-develop stats.
 For instance, even if you know that you'll be happier in the long run if you spend time studying for an exam (investing in intelligence), you may not be able to resist the urge to practice a hobby or go out with friends.
 Because most of us live our lives greedily, optimizing for total happiness over the forseeable future, the time investments (specing choices) we make are often based on our current desires and expectations, which may not always be in our best interest.

 ![Hedonism](/assets/img/posts/2022-12-22-min-maxing-life/hedonism.jpg){: width="972" height="589" }
 _Relevant Chart_